 Our campus is a 90-minute drive from both Pittsburgh and Cleveland, and a 60-minute drive from Erie.
 Thiel has ready access to metropolitan culture, but is distant enough to be safe and free from distractions.
-90% of students live on campus in nearly 19 residence halls, apartment bldgs., theme houses and townhouse structures.

 Thiel's unique location allows our students and visitors to enjoy both the wonders of nature abundant in the western Pennsylvania countryside, including a myriad of outdoor activities, and take advantage of the dynamic cultural experiences offered in nearby cities.